rpoleski/MulensModel/examples/example_16/README.md

 In this case, the parameters don't change much because `t_E` is well constrained by the data.

 For detailed description of different options, see `fit_constraints` in [ulens\_model\_fit.py](ulens_model_fit.py).

+### Fit using pyMultiNest

+The pyMultiNest is one of the implementations of [nested sampling](https://en.wikipedia.org/wiki/Nested_sampling_algorithm) - a method that has similar goals to frequently used MCMC approach.
+There are complicated posteriors in which EMCEE fails and pyMultiNest works without a problem.
+The latter method is also capable of automatically finding separate posterior modes and exploring each one separately.

+The most basic usage of pyMultiNest is presented in [ob08092-o4\_minimal\_MN.yaml](ob08092-o4_minimal_MN.yaml).
+Note that instead of `starting_parameters` there are `prior_limits` (based on these settings it's decided which method will be used).

 ### More options